ericjorgensen/ericjorgensen/README.md

 # Manager README
-This is meant to be a getting started guide to working with me for my direct reports.
+This is meant to be a getting started guide to working with me for my direct reports and the engineers in the Projects org.
 I hope that it will be a living document and continue to change and evolve over time as I do the same 😄

 ## About me 👨‍👦
 You can call me Eric or EJ 👋